moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 ## Payload {#cmaf-payload}
 A CMAF Payload contains media samples in an MP4 container {{ISOBMFF}}.

+Each group consists of a CMAF Segment {{CMAF}}.
+A CMAF Segment is independently decodable and consists of one or more CMAF Fragments.

-Each transport object {{MoQTransport}} consists of a CMAF Chunk {{CMAF}}.
+Each object consists of a CMAF Fragment {{CMAF}}.
-A CMAF Chunk consists of a Segment Type Box (styp) followed by any number of media fragments.
+A CMAF Fragment consists of a Segment Type Box (styp) followed by any number of media chunks.
-Each fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
+Each chunk consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
 The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the track header.

-Each transport group {{MoQTransport}} consists of a CMAF Fragment {{CMAF}}.
-A CMAF Fragment is independently decodable and consists of one or more CMAF Chunks, as outlined aboved.

 ## Compatibility
 The primary benefit of CMAF is that it's supported by other streaming protocols like HLS and DASH.